Impartial Third Parties (Mediators) in Alternative Dispute Resolution

 What Is Considered an Impartial Party?

-An impartial party, or a mediator, is someone that is not involved in the dispute in any way.
-They are appointed to help resolve the dispute in an impartial way.
+An impartial party, or a mediator, is not involved in the dispute in any way.
+They are appointed to help resolve the dispute impartially.

 What Are the Qualifications for Impartial Third-Party Mediators?